 Resource lists should make use of the Library's existing digital resources and collections wherever possible, to support a Digital First approach to content delivery.

-For more information about the Reading and Resource List Framework and the Library's Collection Development Policy see documents below or contact the Academic Engagement Team.
+For more information about the Resource List Framework and the Library's Collection Development Policy see documents below or contact the Academic Engagement Team.

 Resource Lists inform the Library's acquisitions and collection management processes.
 In 2018-19, the Library's Collections Team manually processed over 14,000 book orders and 800 digitisation requests.
 Resource List submission deadlines allow us to ensure there is enough time to make all of these resources available for our students to use.
 To ensure inclusivity and accessibility, we always supply readings in both print and online (ebooks/digitisations) where available.